nnethercote/Rust-CUDA/guide/src/README.md

 # Introduction

-Welcome to the rust-cuda guide!
+Welcome to the Rust CUDA guide!
 Let's dive right in.